 OPTIONAL BUT ENCOURAGED!
 To promote professional development during the student's graduate program, it is recommended that every student subscribe to and engage in a LISTSERV with other counseling graduate students to communicate with other students about classes, internships, papers, and ideas about the profession.
 A recommended Listserv is:

 https://lists.osu.edu/mailman/listinfo/counsgrads

-BONUS POINTS POTENTIAL: Five bonus points available for sharing a discussion experience from the listserv in the "Bonus" section of the course and in the Canvas Bonus section.
+BONUS POINTS POTENTIAL: Five bonus points available for sharing a discussion experience from the listserv in the "Let's Talk About Anything" section of the course and in the Moodle Bonus section.